robinske/personal-site/_posts/2016-03-27-explaining-the-free-monad.markdown

 }
 {% endhighlight %}

-Let's be even more explicit using some horribly non-idiomatic Scala that illustrates the loop we're performing
+Let's be even more explicit by using some horribly non-idiomatic Scala that illustrates the loop we're performing:

 {% highlight scala %}
 def flatten[A](c: Free[Context, A]): A = {
   var eval: List[Free[Context, A]] = List(c)